Shalha-Mucha18/Learn-FastAPI/README.md

-# 🚀 FastAPI Blog API with JWT Authentication
+# 🚀 Blog Application using FastAPI

 A production-ready blog API featuring user authentication, role-based access control, and CRUD operations for blog posts.